← Vianney Help Center

 What it will not do

-If a roster is too thin to cover every slot, auto-fill leaves slots honestly open rather than inventing or overloading people.
-The open slots are listed so you can see exactly where you are short.
+If a roster is too thin to cover every position, auto-fill leaves positions honestly open rather than inventing people or overloading the willing.
+Each open one is listed with its date, Mass and ministry, and where nobody was eligible at all, a count of what ruled people out — so you can see exactly where you are short and why.

 Tips